LUMA

 File: src-tauri/src/node_graph/nodes/selection.rs

-1. Tag expressions are parsed into an AST by the expression parser in src-tauri/src/services/groups.rs
+1. Selection expressions are parsed into an AST by the expression parser in src-tauri/src/services/groups.rs

 2. Supported operators: & (AND), | (OR), ^ (XOR), ~ (NOT), > (fallback)

-3. Expressions are resolved against the venue's fixture groups and their tags
+3. Expressions are resolved against the venue's fixture group names (e.g., front_wash & left_truss)

 4. Each matched fixture's heads are enumerated with global 3D positions computed from fixture position, rotation, and head layout offsets